 Cell EXPLORERS NVRL - UCD

 The Cell EXPLORERS NVRL University College Dublin team was established in May 2017 and originated from Ed O’Kelly's fun encounter with Cell EXPLORERS at the St Patrick's Day Festival Big Day Out, 2016.
-The team is coordinated from the National Virus Reference Laboratory (NVRL), in Belfield, by Karen McGibney, with the assistance of Dr Jaythoon Hassan and Dr Joanne O'Gorman, all staff of NVRL, UCD.
+The team is coordinated from the National Virus Reference Laboratory (NVRL), in Belfield by Karen McGibney with the assistance of Dr Jaythoon Hassan, both staff of NVRL, UCD.

 Meet the Cell EXPLORERS NVRL UCD team!
-Karen McGibney is the team coordinator with the assistance of Dr. Jaythoon Hassan and the support of Dr. Joanne O'Gorman, NVRL's deputy director.
-Karen is a senior medical scientist responsible for NVRL's staff training and Education, Dr. Jaythoon Hassan is a Senior Clinical Scientist and Dr. Joanne O’Gorman is a Clinical Microbiologist.
+Karen McGibney is the team coordinator with the assistance of Dr. Jaythoon Hassan and the support of Dr. Cillian De Gascun, NVRL's director.
+Karen is a senior medical scientist responsible for NVRL's staff training and Education, Dr. Jaythoon Hassan is a Senior Clinical Scientist.

 They have put together a diverse team of students and staff with interests in teaching and community engagement outside of the university.
-Demonstrators on the team include lecturers and researchers from the department of Medical Microbiology, Biomedical Sciences and Medicine (or from Colleges of Science and Medicine) and scientists from the NVRL, all of whom have an interest in science outreach and are passionate about engaging young minds in scientific thinking.
+Demonstrators on the team include lecturers and researchers from the department of Medical Microbiology, Biomedical Sciences and Medicine and also from Colleges of Science and Medicine, as well as scientists from the NVRL, all of whom have an interest in science outreach and are passionate about engaging young minds in scientific thinking.

 Together with her team of volunteers, the NVRL coordinator will be engaging and inspiring primary school children around Dublin City, teaching them about DNA and helping them perform DNA extractions in their own classrooms!